mateoescalanter/gcode_mixer/README.md

 - Upload your sliced G-code files of the same model
 - Add them to the 3D viewer
-- Move the layer timeline to match your desired configuration
 - Download merged g-code
+- Drag the layer timeline to get the configuration you want
+- Download the merged G-code

 ## Getting Started (run it locally)